Secrets of the Underground

 Secrets of the Underground is a 1942 American crime film directed by William Morgan and written by Robert Tasker and Daniel Mainwaring.
 The film stars John Hubbard, Virginia Grey, Lloyd Corrigan, Robin Raymond, Miles Mander and Olin Howland.
 The film was released on December 18, 1942, by Republic Pictures.
+The film was the third of a series of films based on the radio series Mr. District Attorney, including Mr. District Attorney and Mr. District Attorney in the Carter Case.

 Plot

 With the help of a WAAC group, Mr. District Attorney smashes a Nazi spy-ring that is selling counterfeit War Stamps and Bonds.